Andromeda Shun: Saint Seiya: Next Dimension

-Shun reappears in Saint Seiya: Next Dimension, the sequel to the original Manga Saint Seiya, also written and illustrated by Masami Kurumada.
+Shun reappears in Saint Seiya: Next Dimension, the canonical sequel to the original Manga Saint Seiya, also written and illustrated by Masami Kurumada.
 In Next Dimension, Shun is the first Bronze Saint to return to Athena's side after the death of Hades and joins her in her quest to find a way to save Pegasus Seiya's life from Hades's curse.
 He escorts her to Olympus, to meet her elder sister Artemis, and protects Athena from the threat of Artemis's Satellites.
 The two eventually meet with the God of Time Chronos and manage to go to the past, to the 18th-century war against Hades.
 Shun is separated from Athena in the process and lands in the coliseum of Sanctuary, not without attracting the attention of several foot soldiers and Pegasus Tenma.
 He quickly dispatches the soldiers, but a brief fight ensues with Tenma which ends when Shun manages to convince Tenma that he is a Saint from the future.
 The two then join forces to climb up the Twelve Temples and reach Athena.
 Shun is proclaimed as the future Gold Saint of Virgo successor to Virgo Shaka.

 Saint Seiya Omega

-Shun also reappears in the non-canonical Saint Seiya Omega (sequel of the main series), coming to the aid of the new group of Bronze Saints.
+Shun also reappears in the non-canonical Saint Seiya Omega (unofficial sequel of the main series), coming to the aid of the new group of Bronze Saints.
 Shun reveals that, during the last battle of the 20th-century Saints against the evil god Mars, a mysterious rock fell from the sky boosting the Cosmos of every Saint and God, and granting them new elemental powers; as such, Mars himself gained the elemental power of darkness, that used to deal Shun a "dark wound" spreading all over his left arm.
 Unable to heal himself, and prevented to use his cosmos again, he retired himself as Saint, becoming a wandering doctor.

 In this facility he cured the wounded Dragon Ryūhō, son of his old friend Shiryu, and helped Pegasus Kōga (in which he recognized the courage of the late Pegasus Seiya) against Hound Miguel, one of the servants of Mars.
 However, forced to burn his Cosmos again, this time Shun lost almost completely the use of his left arm, overcome by darkness, and decided to devote himself to his new life as a physician entrusting Athena's safety to the 21st-century Saints.

 Despite his still meek, cheerful disposition, Andromeda Shun is still revered as one of the strongest Saints of the 20th century: when Hound Miguel faces him the first time, without knowing about his diminished strength, he escapes in fear, leaving a wounded Kōga behind.
 Furthermore, Kōga and Ryūhō express amazement at his diminished strength, claiming to know about his legendary past deeds.